CodeF0x/meddl_translate/README.md

 # meddl_translate

 Translates German to Meddlfrängisch.
-If you don't know what this is, this is not for you.
+If you don't know what that is, this is not for you.

 Example: